Swire42/PythonSchedulerInternship/README.md

 You can install it easily using [my installer](https://github.com/Swire42/ghost-installer).
 Please also run the `pybind` (or `plus`) target, as it installs Python-specific requirements.

+### PyBind11

+If you installed the kernel another way, don't forget to install PyBind11.
+It can be install with Python's Pip, package "pybind11"

 ### ghOSt userspace

 After rebooting, please clone or fork [ghost-userspace from Google](https://github.com/google/ghost-userspace)